alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 3. Programme Team member (might not be technical)

 It is the responsibility of the people above to make sure their details are up to date in PagerDuty and that they're correctly scheduled in.
+You can [add your rota to Google calendar](#add-your-pagerduty-rota-to-google-calendar).

 When an alert that triggers PagerDuty goes off, someone on the escalation schedule must acknowledge them, otherwise they will be escalated further.
 NB, 2nd line shadowers are not required to be on PagerDuty.